adriennesolange/clpipe_readthedocs/docs/install.rst

 Longleaf modules are a series of software installations and applications that allow users to access programming tools or alternate versions of standard packages.
 If you are a Longleaf user and a member of the rc_hng_psx group, clpipe has already been installed for you via the module system.
-To check if you are a member of the rc_hng_psx group

 clpipe is not currently available as part of Longleaf's default module collection.
-Instead, it is provided through the UNC Human Neuroimaging Group's module directory, which you must setup manually.
+Instead, it is provided through the UNC Human Neuroimaging Group (HNG)'s module directory, which you must setup manually.

+To check if you are a member of the UNC HNG group... rc_hng_psx group

 Second, make the HNG modules available: